pran-7-5/eco_style/README.md

 If there are things that only girls have, then I can't verify that, personally experience that.
 That is the only thing in the cosmos that I don't know.

-But I think the extra 23rd chromosome in the females hold the information about womb design.
+But I think the extra 23rd chromosome in females holds the information about womb design.
 ```

 Yuj
 --------------------------------------------------------------------------------------------
 ```
-Yoga = yog = yuj(sanskrit) = join(english) (the sound "uj" means to join/connect can also be found in words like marriage, merge, arrange)
+Yoga = Yog = Yuj(sanskrit) = join(english) (the sound "uj" means to join/connect can also be found in words like marriage, merge, arrange)
-So joining to what? of course the cosmos.
+So joining what? of course the cosmos.

 Yes, sitting in a studio apartment, wearing skinny spandex pants on a plastic mat is a waste of time.